certbot/certbot/docs/contributing.rst

 -------------------------------------------------
 Once changes to any of the aforementioned files have been made, the ``letesncrypt-auto-source/letsencrypt-auto`` script should be updated.
-In lieu of manualy updating this script, run the build script, which lives at ``letsencrypt-auto-source/build.py``:
+In lieu of manually updating this script, run the build script, which lives at ``letsencrypt-auto-source/build.py``:

 .. code-block:: shell